 Going forward, create a budget and stick to it to avoid ending up in debt again.

 2. Pay your bills

 According to FICO — the organization behind your credit score — whether or not you make all of your payments on time is the biggest factor that determines your score.
 If you miss a credit card or utility payment, your credit can be dinged even further.

 Make paying all of your bills on time a priority.
-It can be helpful to mark due dates on a physical calendar, or set up alerts on your phone to keep you on track.
+It can be helpful to mark due dates on a physical calendar, set up alerts on your phone, or even download an app to track your bills.
 By keeping up with payments, you can start rebuilding your credit a month at a time.